VedranBiH/aws-lambda-zombie-workshop/README.md

 13\.
 Open up the constants.js file and copy over the User Pool ID into the "USER_POOL_ID" variable.
 Then copy the App Client ID into the "CLIENT_ID" variable.
 These should be copied from the open text file you had open from earlier.

-* Your serverless javascript zombie application requires this constants values in file communicate with the different services of the workshop.
+* Your serverless javascript zombie application requires these constants values in the file to communicate with the different services of the workshop.

 * The Identity Pool Id was automatically filled in with several other variables when the CloudFormation template was launched.